DIN A4 – € 13.90*

-This picture isn't part of the Bach calendar: On the left you see one third of the Bachhaus, on the right in the background is the Bach museum and in front of it: the Bach monument.
+This picture hasn't become part of the Bach calendar: On the left you see one third of the Bachhaus, on the right in the background is the Bach Museum and in front of it: the Bach Monument.

-Right, there is no sun shining on the Bachhaus and the Bach museum.
-At that time we were planning the perfect moment for a perfect photo.
+Right, there is no sun shining on the Bachhaus.
+At that time we were only planning the perfect moment for a perfect photo.

 You should not have a dirt allergy, if you want to make photos from a cool perspective.
 Above this picture – by the way – is exactly the photo, which I photographed back then.

 Yeah, there's only about a half-hour window.
 And that is in midsummer, because during the rest of the year, the sun does not shine on this trilogy.
-And before 8.30 o'clock it is too early and after 9.00 o'clock it's just too late.
+And before 8.30 a.m. it is too early, and after 9:00 a.m. it's just too late.

 Next destination is Ohrdruf.
 The Bach memorial there for the Bach calendar.
-It took 4 trips until this cool and interesting Bach memorial without Johann Sebastian Bach was "in the box", as we photographers say.
-The first three visits there Peter didn't know anything about this jewel.
-And – as he learn later – one or the other Ohrdruf resident did not either.
+It took four trips until this cool and interesting Bach Memorial without Johann Sebastian Bach was "in the box", as we photographers say here in Germany.
+The first three visits there, Peter didn't know anything about this jewel.
+And – as he learned later – one or the other Ohrdruf resident did not either.
 But finally it was found.
 Quite modestly behind the tower of the no longer existing St. Michaelis Church.
 Inconspicuous, almost hidden.
 Maybe that's why there is a second one that honors the whole family of musicians besides Bach, but in particular the Ohrdruf branch.
 This second one is in the city park.
 But not in this Bach calendar.

-Also, not in the Bach calendar: the second monument, which not only honors Johann Sebastian Bach, but in particular the Ohrdrufer musicians in the famous Bach family.
+Also, not in the Bach calendar: the second monument, which not only honors Johann Sebastian Bach, but in particular the Ohrdruf musicians in the famous Bach family.

 Arnstadt and the Bach monument number 3 on the March page of the Bach calendar.
-How do you get the beautiful city hall and its neighbor houses or at least the houses next to it plus the Bach monument on one photo?
+How do you get the beautiful city hall or at least its neighbor houses plus the Bach monument on one photo?
 You photograph Bach from his back.
 By the way, this Bach is best suited for group photos.
-He lounges for you in front of the town hall on the market place and is a refreshing alternative to the usual sculptures.
+He lounges for you in front of the town hall on the marketplace and is a refreshing alternative to the usual sculptures.

 No. 3 of the motifs that did not make it into the Bach calendar.
 This is what the background looks like when you see Bach in Arnstadt from the front: It's not as exciting as with the dreamlike house backdrop on the other side.

-Bach in Mühlhausen: The difference to the photo for the April page of the Bach calendar is simply too big.
-Bach is too tiny and too close to the mighty St. Blasius Cathedral.
-You just can't get the composer on a picture with the church behind it.
-And in the shade he is still standing around, which doesn't cause any problems with good software.
-Monuments in the sun are much better for my husband than small monuments made of dark material in the shade.
-But somehow he always manages.
+Bach in Mühlhausen, Germany.
+Bach is too tiny and too close to the mighty St. Blasius Cathedral: You just can't get the composer on a picture with the church behind it.
+And he's also standing around in the shade, but that doesn't cause any problems with good software.
+My husband prefers monuments in the sun much more than small monuments made of dark material in the shade.
+But somehow he always gets it right.
 For our Bach calendar in April.

-Not in the Bach calendar, position 4: Only a slightly different perspective and a better picture beats a beautiful motif.
-Bach next to his pedestal in Mühlhausen, without getting down on your knees in front of him to take a cool photo..
+Not in the Bach calendar, position 4: Bach next ( ! ) to his pedestal in Mühlhausen, without getting down on your knees in front of him to take a cool photo.

 That is how he looks impressing (... however, the photo isn't in the Bach calendar) ...

 Do you recognize Bach's bleak little place?
 No, you don't?
-Okay, Let's research together.
+Okay, let's research together.
 You see the yellow cartridge, you can't miss it.
 On the right of the cartridge there are two trees.
-Between the two trunks is the left grey section a window, the right grey section "something" is Bach.
+Between the two trunks is the left gray section a window, the right gray section "something" is Bach.
 Did I exaggerate?
-However, of course the monument is allowed in the Bach calendar.
+However, of course, the monument is allowed in the Bach calendar.

 Köthen, the Bach city, where Johann Sebastian would have liked to stay all his life.
-Together with Maria Barbara he had hoped for a great future.
-It turned out differently: Maria Barbara died, his friend Prince Leopold turned his back on music and Bach left Köthen to become the Thomaskantor in Leipzig.
+Together with Maria Barbara, he had hoped for a great future.
+It turned out differently: Maria Barbara died, his friend Prince Leopold turned his back on music, and Bach left Köthen to become the Thomas Cantor in Leipzig, Saxony, Germany.

-The memorial has moved to the today's Bachplatz (Bach Square) and can be photographed there in such a way that the pretty sign, the master himself and also the second house in which Bach lived with his family is immortalized on one picture.
+The memorial in Köthen has moved to today's Bachplatz (...
+Bach Square) and can be photographed there in such a way that the pretty sign, the master himself and also the second house in which Bach lived with his family in Köthen is immortalized in one picture.
 So, this Bach monument is on the June page of the Bach monuments calendar.

 It is the most impressive Bach monument in the world, also certainly the largest and on the most prominent square.
 The pedestal already makes up a large part of the monument.
 It stands at the side of St. Thomas Church and attracts thousands every year to be on a photo with the great composer.
-Two or three trips help to find really good perspectives, to finally choose the star among them for the calendar sheet August.
+Two or three trips help to find really good perspectives, to finally make the best photo among all the August calendar sheet.
 In the Bach calendar.
-By the way: The impressive Leipzig and the tiny Ohrdruf are the two Bach locations, who are proud of two Bach monuments.
+By the way: The impressive city of Leipzig and tiny Ohrdruf are the two Bach locations that each have two Bach monuments.

 Which one into the Bach calendar?
-Out of the pictures from the most famous Bach monument (... of course it's only a little less famous than the Bach monument in Eisenach) it's possible without effort, to decide for one dozen great photographs.
+Out of the pictures from the most famous Bach monument (... of course it's only a little more famous than the Bach monument in Eisenach) it's possible without effort, to photography one dozen great pictures.
 It's just stupid: You just have to decide for one finally.
 So, here are three photos, which are not in the Bach calendar: the first of all ...

-... not in the Bach calendar to the second ...
+... not in the Bach calendar for the second ...

-... and not in the Bach calendar to the third.
+... and not in the Bach calendar for the third.

-In fact, my husband and I went to Paris on a probably perfect sunny day for only two reasons.
+In fact, my husband and I went to Paris on a back then expected perfect sunny day for only two reasons.
 One was to find Bach at the Paris Opera.
-Secondly, we needed a cartoon of Johann Sebastian, the "primal work of art" of all today's paintings, drawings, etchings, engravings and oil paintings and cartoons that we have from Bach.
-And by the composers of classical music.
+Secondly, we needed a cartoon of Johann Sebastian, the "primal work of art" of all today's paintings, drawings, etchings, engravings, oil paintings and cartoons that we have from Bach.
+And from the composers of classical music.

-Bach at the opera was quickly found and that the medal lay in the sun was pure luck.
+Bach at the opera was quickly found, and that the medal lay in the sun was pure luck.
 The time for a first attempt at photographing him perfectly was not quite so coincidental.
 If the sun is unfavorable at 9:00 a.m., there is usually a second chance at 3:00 p.m.
-Only very, very few motifs are so unfavorable that the sun never shines on the desired side.
-Today it is the picture with the longest trip to finally "land" in the Bach calendar: a 1,200 kilometers round trip.
+Only very, very few motifs are located so unfavorable that the sun never shines on the desired side.
+Today it is the picture with the longest trip to finally "land" in the Bach calendar: a 1,200 kilometers round trip, which is 745 miles.

-Bach closer ... and also not in the Bach calendar ...
+Bach closer ... but not in the Bach calendar ...

 ...
-Bach very close ... and also not in the Bach calendar.
+Bach real close ... and also not in the Bach calendar.